nethesis/tancredi/defaultsPatch.md

 # PATCH /defaults

+Each entity attribute represents a **variable** for phones and models templates.

-## Change an existing variable
+## Change an existing attribute

-To change the value of an existing variable, just set it to the new value.
+To change the value of an existing attribute, just set it to the new value.

     PATCH /defaults